 often called the vanilla of the east, pandan recipes often have an aromatic flavour & a light green color- this tropical herb can be used in anything from pandan chiffon cake to baked chicken!

 Growing up in Singapore, pandan is everywhere.
 It grows in our homes, by the sidewalks, is found in our food and even in our cars!
-(Our grandmothers tell us that dried pandan can drive away cockroaches so people knot a bunch and toss it into their cupboards and cars, where it also functions as a natural air freshener.
-However, recently people have been saying that there is no evidence to prove this and the pandan may actually become food for the pests, so maybe this is just an old wives' tale.)
+(Our grandmothers tell us that dried pandan can drive away cockroaches so people toss it into their cupboards and cars, where it also serves as a natural air freshener.
+However, recently people have been saying that there is no evidence to prove this and that pandan may actually become food for pests, so maybe this is just an old wives' tale.)

 - pop it into your rice cooker (pandan has the same aroma compound as basmati rice, so the 2 go very well together!)

 - wrap whole pandan leaves around food such as chicken, before cooking (similar to how banana leaves are used)